Oiuhukt/tesisdocto/cantrash/introapuntes.md

 # Esto es de Philipp Frank

+The final theory has to be in fair agreement with observations and also has to be sufficiently simple to be usable.
+If we consider this point, it is obvious that such a theory cannot be "the truth."
+In modern science, a theory is regarded as an instrument that serves toward some definite purpose.
+It has to be helpful in predicting future observable facts on the basis of facts that have been observed in the past and the present.
+It should also be helpful in the construction of machines and devices that can save us time and labor.
+A scientific theory is : in a sense, a tool that produces other tools according to a practical scheme.

-In order to obtain a basis from which one can pronounce sound judgment about this situation, one should put the question: In what sense does science search for the "truth" about the universe?
+In Corder to obtain a basis from which one can pronounce sound judgment about this situation, one should put the question: In what sense does science search for the "truth" about the universe?
 This "truth" certainly does not consist of "facts" but of general hypotheses or theories.

 What we call "facts" in the strictly empirical sense, without any admixture of theory, are, in the last analysis, sense impressions between which no connection is given.

 Hence, the question of what we have to regard as the "truth" about the universe has to be formulated rather as follows: "What are the criteria under which we accept a hypothesis or a theory?"

 If we put this or a similar question, we shall see soon that these criteria will contain, to a certain extent, the psychological and sociological characteristics of the scientist, because they are relevant for the acceptance of any doctrine.

 In other words, the validation of "theories" cannot be separated neatly from the values which the scientist accepts.
 This is true in all fields of science, over the whole spectrum ranging from geometry and mechanics to psychoanalysis.

 sical conception, the aim of science is the discovery of an existing 'true' world, while according to the positivist, however, it is the  construction of a system of statements with the help of which we can  find our way in the world of our experiences.
 Planck finds fault with  the latter conception: the passion and readiness for sacrifice with  which men like Galileo have fought for their convictions could not be  understood if the matter had been merely purposeful, useful, constructions and not the discovery of truth.

 The events around Galileo make it clear that the passionate conflicts  connected with a physical theory have nothing to do with its suitability  to represent natural processes but much more with their relationships  to the political and social events of the time.
 Therefore there is no need  to amplify the positivist conception of science by a metaphysical  concept of truth but only by a more comprehensive study of the  connections that exist between the activity of the invention of theories  and the other normal human activities.